glotzerlab/signac-docs/docs/source/tutorial.rst

 .. sidebar:: License

-    The code shown in this tutorial is part of the :ref:`examples`, can be downloaded from the signac-docs_ repository, and is released into the `public domain <https://bitbucket.org/glotzer/signac-docs/raw/master/examples/LICENSE>`_.
+    The code shown in this tutorial is part of the :ref:`examples`.
+    It can be downloaded from the signac-docs_ repository and is released into the `public domain <https://bitbucket.org/glotzer/signac-docs/raw/master/examples/LICENSE>`_.

 .. _signac-docs: https://bitbucket.org/glotzer/signac-docs/

-This tutorial is designed to step new users through the basic of setting up a **signac** dataspace, defining and executing a simple workflow, and analyzing the data.
+This tutorial is designed to step new users through the basics of setting up a **signac** data space, defining and executing a simple workflow, and analyzing the data.
+For the complete code corresponding to this tutorial, see the :ref:`idg_example` example.

 Basics